Editor’s note: This article has been updated in light of the UK-EU trade deal that was agreed at the end of 2020 and is now in place.

 An alternative is to all these options is to use a Community System Provider (CSP).
 You can use your own import/export software to access their system, and therefore use their CHIEF registration.
 However, there will be a fee.

 Some goods require export licences, and there are additional rules specific to alcohol, tobacco and certain oils, and for controlled goods.
-You’ll need to ensure you have these in place prior to export.
+Ensure you have these in place prior to export.

 Additionally, they determine when risk and liability passes from the seller to the buyer – something that will not be as clear cut with customs borders, compared to the free travel of goods before Brexit/end of the transition period.